SFOpenBook Frequently Asked Questions

 For supplier information, please visit the Controller’s Office Supplier Information website.
-You can search for supplier payments by supplier, department, type of good or service and more (optionally including document detail) using the Spending and Revenue tool, or run Supplier Payment Summaries (without document detail) using the Citywide Reports page.
+You can search for supplier payments by supplier, department, type of good or service and more (optionally including document detail) using the Supplier Payments report.
+Alternatively, the Supplier Contracts page provides information about City contracts with suppliers.

 What is the compensation for City and County employees?

-You can search for total employee compensation by year, organization, fund, job, and more using the Spending and Revenue tool, or get payroll summary detail by employee using the Employee Compensation page.
+You can search for total employee compensation by year, department, job, and more using the Spending and Revenue tool, or get payroll summary detail by employee using the Employee Compensation page.

 Are there audits of City government finances and performance?